New Year Resolutions?

 A low-fat yoghurt will have 16 – 20 g of added sugar and modified maize starch (which digests to sugar), which if eaten with a piece of fruit, could bring your RDA for sugar very close to the 30g/day upper limit set by the government’s health advisors.
 Sugar, fructose, hydrolysed starch, call it what you will, too much of it and our bodies convert it to fat and store it around our middle.

-All of the above represent small, very do-able changes, improvements that could easily become part of your everyday lifestyle.
-Over time they will make a difference.
-Pick one or two to start with and to help you, set reminders on your phone or put sticky notes on your fridge/desk, as any change is difficult to maintain initially.
-Once these have become the norm after a few weeks, pat yourself on the back and look to adopt another.
+All of the above represent small changes that could easily become part of your everyday lifestyle.
+Don’t view them as short-term challenges to be dropped.
+Use reminders on your phone or sticky notes on your fridge/desk, as any change is difficult to maintain initially.
+Once they’ve become the norm, pat yourself on the back and look to adopt another.